 Think about this, if you have $1000 today and decide to keep it in your house.
 In the next five years, you will have the same $1,000 but its value will be much lower.
 The items you will buy with the $1000 then will be fewer than what you will buy today.
 Its called time value of money.

 What about gold?
 If you own an ounce of gold today, five years to come, you will have the same ounce of gold.
 What will have changed is the dollar price of gold.

 In the ancient times, gold was the main means of exchange in many countries.
 As a result of the bulky nature of gold, the countries decided to move to money because of the ease of printing it.

-As I mentioned above, gold is like an insurance policy.
-In the financial market, people rush to gold when new risks emerge.
-When the economy is strong, people tend to buy stocks and bonds.
-However, when they suspect that things are changing, they move to safe havens like gold and gold.
-In the just concluded month, the market was upbeat with the Fed’s decision to hike interest rates, an indication that the economy is doing well.
+In 2017, the market was upbeat with the Fed’s decision to hike interest rates, an indication that the economy is doing well.
 As shown below, the price of gold tanked while the dollar and S&P 500 strengthened.

-Apart from the threats of a new war, we are witnessing a situation in the Fed that might lead to a new crisis.
-The Fed has decided to continue with increasing interest rates.
+Apart from the threats of a new war, few years ago we went witnessing a situation in the Fed that might lead to a new crisis.
+The Fed had decided to continue with increasing interest rates.
 They have also ended the stimulus package.
 The implication of all this was increased risk.

 Hedge Fund manager David Eihnorn who has a net worth of more than $1.2 billion owns a gold vault in a secret location in New York.
 Learn from him.
 Furthermore, he was the only prominent investor short Lehman Brothers.